dclipca/dclipca/README.md

-# Hi there 👋

-I'm Dan Clipca, programmer interested in VR.

-## About me

 - 💬 I have more than 5 years of experience in full-stack, frontend web and mobile development, using various languages and frameworks such as React Native, TypeScript/Javascript, PHP, Laravel, Vue.js, Node.js, Express.js, C#, Go, Python and more.
 - 📫 How to reach me: dclipca@protonmail.com, or Twitter below.